You’ve realized Mom can’t live on her own anymore. That’s hard enough to stomach.

 Wisconsin’s Assisted Living Facilities Plan

 First of all, it’s important to understand that Wisconsin has a unique plan when it comes to assisted living levels of care.
-Not every state has these facility choices.
+Not every state has these assisted living facility choices.

 The main goal in Wisconsin?
 To keep Mom living as independently as she can while supporting her in all the areas that will help her thrive.